Drymeia flavinervis

 Habitat

 Members of the Drymeia are typically found in association with soil , including grasslands, meadows, and disturbed ground.
-They often occur in areas with accumulations of decaying material and detritus.
+They often occur in areas with accumulations of decaying plant material and organic detritus.
 Specific microhabitat preferences for D. flavinervis have not been documented.

 Distribution

 The original description was based on material from the Palearctic region.
 Published records indicate occurrence in Europe, though precise distribution data are sparse.
-The has been reported from the United and continental Europe, but comprehensive distributional surveys are lacking.
+The has been reported from the United Kingdom and continental Europe, but comprehensive distributional surveys are lacking.

 Seasonality